OSGeoLabBp/tutorials/english/bash/bash.rst

 The first and second line start bash and the parmeter is the name of the script.
 In the third line the executable flag is added to the file.
-After it the script name is enough (and the sheband) to run the script.
+After it the script name is enough (and the shebang) to run the script.

 .. note::